nevill/zongji/README.md

 # ZongJi
-A mysql binlog listener running on Node.js.
+A MySQL binlog listener running on Node.js.

 ZongJi (踪迹) is pronounced as `zōng jì` in Chinese.